TheAgilityCollective/DNA/_docs/office-team.md

 Office team
 ===========

-We have an office team of 1 part-time employees that is based in our office in Wellington, plus some extra staff that are pulled in when needed.
+We have an office team of 1 part-timer based in Wellington, plus some extra staff that are pulled in when needed.
 The office team does most of the non-consulting work needed to run the day to day operations.

 Things like: